libis/rdm-build/README.md

   each JSON data file in the folder will create a subcolletion

-  the first string in the file name contain the alias of the parent collection
+  the first string in the file name should contain the alias of the parent collection

   for each file in each of the subfolders, the first string in the file name should always contain the alias of the collection the action should be applied to